republik/plattform/src/components/Chart/Lines.docs.md

 Use a `band` column base name with `_lower` and `_upper` data to display bands, e.g. confidence intervals, around your lines.

+Also note: When values are too close for clear differentiation a color circle is shown before the end value and label.

 ```react
 <div>
   <ChartTitle>Entwicklung der Arbeitszufriedenheit nach Einkommensgruppen</ChartTitle>